cyansmiles/php-image-folder-to-xml/README.md

 Note: In this case, I put this PHP file in the root called "/includes/".

 ###FYI - I just realized, I could also put this php file in the "plusgallery" folder and just pass the locations of the image folders.
-Anyways, more to come.
-Which makes sense for my project, but it just depends what you are trying to achive.
+Anyways, more to come (it just depends what you are trying to achive).
+    <div id="plusgallery" data-type="local" data-image-path="/images/gallery/folder-name/"></div>

 Anyways, I am still rewriting code for PlusGallery to use my RSS feed.
 I noticed they had already started the code but never completed it.
 I needed a way to get my images on my server.
 They just put the JS/Jquery code and nothing else.